 What the Hell, Hero?: Receives one from Tatsu when he reveals that he's been using her to turn the League of Assassins against each other.
 Tatsu calls him out for getting Bruce Wayne killed, Dr. Ravencroft's soul removed from her, and Lady Shiva obtaining the Soultaker Sword.

 A former member of MI6, the British Secret Service, he took a job as a butler and bodyguard for Dr. Thomas Wayne and his family after he retired.
 After his employers were murdered, Alfred raise their orphaned son, Bruce.
 As Bruce grew, Alfred trained him in criminology, computer hacking, forensics, and martial arts, preparing Bruce for his future as Batman.
 Alfred helps Bruce by tracking down leads and examine evidence from the Batcave while Bruce worked in the field.
-During or after his time in the MI6, his partner died in a car accident and he became the godfather to his daughter, Tatsu Yamashiro.
+During his time in the MI6, his partner died in a "car accident" and he became the godfather to his daughter, Tatsu Yamashiro.

 Bald of Awesome: In contrast to most versions of Alfred, who're just balding.

 Battle Butler: More so than most other versions of Alfred, who only break out the asswhooping when the situation calls for it; this Alfred takes a direct approach to making sure that Batman's on the ball.

 Cold War: Mentioned by Alfred himself to be the conflict he fought in.

 Could Say It But: In "Allies", he indirectly tells Tatsu that she can go help Batman after Batman told her to stay behind thinking she's not ready yet.

 Tatsu: This is stupid.
 We should be out there backing him up.
 Doesn't it bother you to sit here?
 You're trained for this.
 Why does he think he could do it himself?
 Alfred: Actions, not words, get the job done.
 Understand? (beat) Tatsu: Perfectly.